 ¶18.
 And Sadducees, which say there is no resurrection, came to him and put a question to him, saying,

-19. “Teacher, Moses wrote for us that if someone’s brother dies and leaves behind a wife, but leaves no children, then his brother should take his wife and raise up seed for his brother.
+19.“Teacher, Moses wrote for us that if someone’s brother dies and leaves behind a wife, but leaves no children, then his brother should take his wife and should raise seed up for his brother.

-24. And Jesus answered and said to them, “Aren’t you deceived by not knowing the scriptures or the power of God?
+24. And Jesus answered and said to them, “Aren’t you deceived, knowing neither the scriptures nor the power of God?

 ¶28.
-And when one of the scribes drew near and heard them reasoning together, seeing that he answered them well, he asked him, “What is the most important commandment of all?”
+And when one of the scribes drew near and heard them reasoning together, seeing that he answered them well, he put a question to him: “What is the first commandment of all?”

 32. And the scribe said to him, “Well said, Teacher!
 You have spoken truthfully, for there is one God, and there is no other but He,

 34. And when Jesus saw that he had answered with discretion, he said to him, “You are not far from the kingdom of God.”
-And no one dared to put a question to him any more.
+And no one any longer dared to put a question to him.

 ¶35.
-And Jesus answered and said as he taught in the temple, “How is it that the scribes declare that the Messiah is David’s son?
+And then Jesus answered and said as he taught in the temple, “How is it that the scribes say that the Messiah is David’s son?

 ¶38.
-And in his teaching, he said to them, “Beware the scribes, who like to walk around in long robes, and salutations in the marketplaces,
+And as he was teaching, he told them, “Watch out for the scribes, who like to walk around in long robes, and salutations in the marketplaces,

 ¶41.
 And when Jesus had sat down across from the offering-box, he kept watching how the people cast money into the offering-box.
 And many rich men cast in much.

-43. And he summoned his disciples and told them, “Truly, I tell you that this poor widow has cast in more than all of them who are casting into the offering-box,
+43. And when he had called his disciples to him, he told them, “Truly, I tell you that this poor widow has cast in more than all of them who are casting into the offering-box,

-44. for they all are casting in from the surplus they have, but she, out of her poverty, has cast in everything she had, her whole livelihood.”
+44.for they all cast into the offering-box from the surplus they have, but she, out of her poverty, has cast in everything, as much as she had for herself to live on.”

 2. And Jesus answered and said to him, “Do you see these great buildings?
-There is not to be one stone left upon another that is not torn down.”
+There shall not be one stone left upon another that is not torn down.”

 ¶3.
 And as he sat on the Mount of Olives opposite the temple, Peter, and James, and John, and Andrew asked him privately,